 If you’ve ever had indigestion after a big meal, you may be wondering why having a beer or two sometimes feels like it helps.
 Does beer really help settle your stomach or is it all in your head?

 Some beers, particularly ones with a high IBU, can help settle your stomach by promoting digestion and perhaps even improving your overall gut health, both of which can help with uncomfortable indigestion issues.
-Beer is not helpful in treating gas, stomach ulcers, or heartburn, and drinking to soothe a hangover will only delay the inevitable.
+Beer is not helpful in treating gas, stomach ulcers, or heartburn.

 Read on to find out all about what beer (and alcohol in general) can do for your upset stomach, and where the limitations lie.